 First, it’s a lot easier the more you know about a general field and who the major names are in it.
 (This takes time and effort to learn: a casual reader isn’t going to have it.
 Someone who’s interested in a specific topic that crosses half a dozen fields probably won’t have it.
 Librarians probably don’t unless they’re a specialist in that field.
 Academics actually working in that field ought to.)

 Second, you want to remember the basics of evaluation of any article.
 You can get one summary at my critical reading and Pagan books (many of the aspects apply just as much to academic articles).
-The University of Minnesota also has a number of interactive tutorials on different aspects of research that might be a great help if you need a refresher or information about a specific field, and Cornell has some information specific to scholarly writing.
+The University of Minnesota also has a number of interactive tutorials on different aspects of research that might be a great help if you need a refresher or information about a specific field.

 Since you probably don’t have information about the field in detail you can do some or all of the following: